smat-dev/jinni/README.md

       "mcpServers": {
         "jinni": {
           "command": "uvx jinni-server"
-          // Optionally constrain the server to only read within a tree (recommended for security):
-          // "command": "uvx jinni-server --root /absolute/path/"
         }
       }
     }
     ```

+*You can optionally constrain the server to only read within a tree for security in case your LLM goes rogue: add --root /absolute/path/ to the command.*

-*Consult your specific MCP client's documentation for precise setup steps.
-Ensure `uv` (for `uvx`) or the correct Python environment (for `python -m`) is accessible.
-The `usage` tool corresponds to the `jinni usage` CLI command.*
+*See your specific MCP client's documentation for precise setup steps.
+Ensure `uv` is installed*

 ### Command-Line Utility (`jinni` CLI)